 - Earnest money

 When it comes to how to sell your house, the dream scenario is to get multiple offers on your home—that is, not just one interested buyer but a number of them!
-Getting multiple offers can be fortuitous, but it can also be a little overwhelming.
-Simply put, it can be challenging to weigh all the different factors and determine which offer is the best.
+Having a bidding war can be fortuitous, but it can also be a little overwhelming.
+Simply put, it can be challenging to weigh all the different factors of multiple offers and determine which offer is the best.

 Of course, you probably know the old real estate proverb: Your first offer is usually your best offer.
 That doesn’t mean you always have to take the first offer, but you should always strongly consider it.
+There’s no guarantee that a bidding war will happen that could raise the price of your home.
 Remember, every day your house remains on the market, it loses a little bit of its luster.
-Taking that first offer can be smart even if it’s a little below what you’d hoped for.
+As a seller, taking that first offer can be smart even if it’s a little below what you’d hoped for.

 Meanwhile, buyers who make things complicated or have a number of stipulations may not be worth the trouble—even if they do happen to offer the highest dollar amount.